 JFE drives regulatory compliance through initiatives to improve resource efficiency and reduce its GHG emissions above and beyond market regulation.
 In 2021, it announced its plan to add two new liquefied natural gas (LNG) dual-fuel IMO II tankers to its fleet.

-Since then it has taken delivery of the first of these vessels, Sir John Fisher, with its sister vessel, the Lady Maria, set to join the fleet in 2023.
+Since then it has taken delivery of both of these vessels, with Sir John Fisher having joined the fleet in late 2022 and her sister vessel, Lady Maria Fisher, following shortly after in early 2023.

 View the full James Fisher fleet list.

 Andy Scraggs, Royal Navy, Logistics and Infrastructure DivisionRefuelling of HMS Queen Elizabeth during initial North Sea trials

 Road tankers were not a practical solution, instead the decision was taken to charter two British-crewed coastal tankers from James Fisher Everard

 James Fisher’s second dual-fuel vessel enters serviceRead article